wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/01-Naming-Collisions.md

 When developing plugins for WordPress, it's important to be aware of naming collisions.

-A naming collision occurs when two or more functions, variables, classes, or constants have the same name.
+A naming collision occurs when two or more functions, variables, classes, or constants have the same name in the same namespace.

-To understand this, let's look at an example of defining a custom function in a plugin, that's going to be used in a WordPress site.
+To understand what this means, let's look at an example.

-## Example
+## Enable debugging

 Before you start, make sure to enable the WordPress debugging mode in your `wp-config.php` file, especially the `WP_DEBUG_LOG` constant.